Ankita1312/circula-qa-assignment/task1/test_checklist_1.md

     *   Expected Result: "Sweden" is displayed in the dropdown in alphabetical order.

 3. Verify that the user can select "Sweden" from the dropdown.
-    *   Expected Result: After selecting "Sweden," it should be displayed as the selected option in that field.
+    *   Expected Result: After selecting "Sweden" it should be displayed as the selected option in that field.

 4. Verify that the form can be successfully submitted when "Sweden" is selected as the company registration country.
     *   Expected Result: After selecting "Sweden" and adding all mandatory fields when user clicks "create an account" button then it successfully submits the information and proceeds the user to the next step.